 Under the advisement of a faculty member and supervising professional, the student will work or otherwise actively participate in a work/volunteer setting related to their major in Biology.
 This can be in an industrial, research, healthcare, or other approved setting.
 Variable (1-4) units can be earned in any one semester.

-Repeatable: May be repeated for up to six (6) total units of credit

-Prerequisite(s): Biology major and Junior or Senior status
+Repeatable: May be repeated for a maximum of six (6) units Grade Type: Letter Grade Prerequisite(s): Biology major and Junior or Senior status